Table of Contents

 How Per Stirpes Works

-Per stirpes is a legal term used in estate planning and inheritance law, which refers to a method of distributing an estate where the assets are divided equally among the branches of the family.1
+Per stirpes is a legal term used in estate planning and inheritance law.
+It refers to a method of distributing an estate in which assets are divided equally among family branches.1

-Under the per stirpes approach, if a beneficiary dies before the testator (the person who made the will), their share of the inheritance is not lost.
-Instead, it is divided equally among their descendants.
+Under the per stirpes approach, if a beneficiary dies before the testator (the person who created the will), that beneficiary’s share of the inheritance is not lost.
+Instead, it's divided equally among their descendants.

-This distribution method ensures that a deceased beneficiary's descendants still receive their intended share, thus maintaining the balance of inheritance as originally planned by the testator.
+This distribution method helps a deceased beneficiary’s descendants receive their intended share while maintaining the inheritance structure originally outlined by the testator.

-Per stirpes designation can be applied in various aspects of estate planning, including wills and trusts.
+A per stirpes designation can apply to several areas of estate planning, including wills and trusts.

 Example Comparing Per Stirpes Vs. Per Capita Inheritance